-The entire article of which the following is an extract appeared in Triple Helix (UK), Autumn 2000, p6-8
+This is an extract of an article that appeared in Triple Helix (UK), Autumn 2000, p6-8

 Only about 5% of cross-dressers, or transvestites, have any desire to be the opposite sex, but those who do are often convinced they are a woman in a mans body (Docter & Prince, 1997).
 Fewer women believe they are men trapped in a womans body.
 Both are usually called transsexuals and are perhaps one in thirty thousand of the population.
 At their request 10,000 sex-change operations have been performed to date (Israel & Tarver,1997), creating people physically of one sex but chromosomally of the other.